 Certificate and Diploma in Food Science and Technology

 The programme is taken on a part-time basis over one academic year.
 Applicants for the Certificate in Food Science and Technology should ideally have experience in the food and drinks processing, retailing or related sectors.
-Candidates who successfully complete First Year may opt not to proceed to Second Year and exit the programme with a Certificate in Food Science and Technology.
-Those who successfully complete Second Year will be awarded a Diploma.
-The most recent cycle of this course will start on the 4th October 2019.
+Candidates who successfully complete first year may opt not to proceed to second year and exit the programme with a Certificate in Food Science and Technology.
+Those who successfully complete second year will be awarded a Diploma.
+The next cycle of this course will start on the 2nd October 2020.

 See some feedback from students who completed the course in May 2019.

 Who should attend?

 This Diploma course is designed for those who wish to develop a good understanding of the basic priciples in fod science and food business.
 This course is primarily for those who wish to develop their careers within the food and drinks manufacturing, service and supply industries.
 Particular emphasis is placed on linking scientific principles with their practical application in industry.

 The programme was developed in 1993 by the Food Industry Training Unit (FITU), UCC in conjunction with FAS and food companies in the South East.
 The aim of the First Year of the programme is to give participants an introduction to Food Science, Food Technology and Food Business.
 The aim of the Second Year of the programme is to further develop the knowledge of Food Science, Food Technology and Food Business and to provide a deeper understanding of the Food and Drinks Industry.
 The Diploma course allows for the upgrading of knowledge, skills and competence of participants.
 It aims to provide students with an understanding of: